What's Coming to Netflix in October 2020 - What's on Netflix

 - Stranger Than Fiction (2006) – Will Ferrell comedy about an I.R.S. auditor whose life suddenly begins being narrated.

+- Superman Returns (2006) – The first movie from Bryan Singer of the modern era DC movies re-introducing superman.

-- Sword Art Online (Season 3) – Set in the virtual MMORPG we follow Kirito who continues his efforts to understand how he got there and how to leave.
+- Sword Art Online (Season 3 / Alicization) – Set in the virtual MMORPG we follow Kirito who continues his efforts to understand how he got there and how to leave.

+- The Dukes of Hazzard (2005) – The reboot of the classic series starring Johnny Knoxville and Jessica Simpson.

+- The Longest Yard (1974) – The classic Burt Reynolds sports comedy.

 - The Pirates!
 Band of Misfits (2012) – Hugh Grant, Salma Hayek and Jeremy Piven voices characters in this animated Oscar-nominated feature from Aardman.